placrosse/kodo/docs/source/index.rst

 .. _Build and Test Status: http://176.28.49.184:12344
 .. _API Specification: http://176.28.49.184:12344/doxygen/kodo/

 ..
-The library enable researchers to implement, new codes and algorithms, perform simulations,
+The library enables researchers to implement new codes and algorithms,
-.. and benchmark the coding operations on any platform where a C++ compiler is
+.. perform simulations, and benchmark the coding operations on any platform
-.. available.
-The library provide a multitude of build blocks and parameters that
+.. where a C++ compiler is available.
+The library provides a multitude of
-.. can be combined in order to create codes.
-To ensure ease of use several codes
+.. building blocks and parameters that can be combined to create custom codes.
-.. are predefined, and high level API's provided.
+..
+To ensure ease of use, several codes are predefined and a high level API
+.. is provided.

 Documentation
 -------------